The USA leaving the UN climate convention isn't the worst-case scenario.

 Climate change is of course just one among many issues I'm worried about after an election filled with horrible remarks and an unprecedented denial of the facts.
 Seen that way, I am beginning to better understand voters on the other side of the political spectrum, how they felt eight years ago.

 Back then I was sitting in a cab in Fairbanks, Alaska, after a couple of weeks of fieldwork measuring methane emissions from thaw lakes on the tundra.
 Obama had just been elected president, and the cab driver was terrified for the future.
 Death panels that would decide who should get health care.
 The repeal of the right to bear arms.
 Those things.

 "Don't worry", I said.
 "He won't be very different from previous presidents".
 The cab driver seemed unconvinced, but by now it's become clear that his worst fears were unwarranted.

 Unfortunately, now that the tables have turned, Trump doesn't give me a single reason to be so reassuring this time around.

-This text first appeared in Klassekampen on 18 Nov 2016
+This text originally appeared in Klassekampen on 18 November 2016